netgroup-polito/CrownLabs/cluster_config/docker_registry/README.md

 ### *warning*
 The ingress has protection on the maximum size of the http body.
 If the image to be uploaded is larger, an error is received (403).
-To get around this problem just go to the ingress and add 0 to:
+To get around this problem just go to the ingress and add a new value:
 `` `
-nginx.ingress.kubernetes.io/proxy-body-size: "0"
+nginx.ingress.kubernetes.io/proxy-body-size: <>
 `` `